Medium

 ND DVA goal: $8 Million

-North Dakota's 65th Legislative Assembly created and enacted through SB2183 an unfunded legislative mandate for the ND Department of Veterans Affairs (NDDVA) to "..create and confer a commemorative memorial coin upon a family member of a deceased North Dakota veteran during military funeral honors for ND veterans.
+North Dakota's 65th Legislative Assembly created and enacted through SB2183 an unfunded legislative mandate for the ND Department of Veterans Affairs (NDDVA) to "...create and confer a commemorative memorial coin upon a family member of a deceased North Dakota veteran during military funeral honors for ND veterans."
 The mandate allows NDDVA to accept and expend any gifts, grants, or donations received for the creation and conferment of commemorative memorial coins.
-Funding is needed to design and purchase the first four thousand commemorative memorial coins before program can be implemented.
 See wording of bill.

 Donations can be mailed to: